 - Do not separate yourself from the group under any circumstance.

-- Always keep your necessary belongings close to yourself, but just bring enough, packing too much things will make you exhausted very quick.
+- Always keep your necessary belongings close to yourself, but just bring enough, packing too many things will make you exhausted very quickly.

 - Do not litter or in any way harm the environment.